sstroemer/en.ergie.at/README.md

 This can be done by:

 1. Open a new terminal in VSCode
-2. Inside the folder `en.ergie.at`, execute `git submodule update --init --recursive` to also get the (submodule-d) theme (this might take a bit)
-3. Inside the folder `en.ergie.at`, execute `git submodule update --remote --merge` to update the theme
-4. Inside the folder `en.ergie.at`, execute `./hugo server --buildDrafts` to start the local server
+2. Inside the folder `en.ergie.at`, execute `./hugo server --buildDrafts` to start the local server
-5. A link will be displayed in the terminal, open it to view the local website
+3. A link will be displayed in the terminal, open it to view the local website

 ### Your first contribution

 This section showcases a common workflow, used when proposing a change, on the example of adding (yourself) as new author - which might very likely be the first change that you'll do.

+> Note that the following steps can (and often should) already been done **while** working on a change.
+You can, e.g., already create a pull request while still working on some content.
+Just mark it as draft when creating it.
+This helps discussing and iterating on new content.

 #### Creating a new branch to make changes